msande231/msande231.github.io/syllabus.markdown

 - Ugander, Karrer, Backstrom, Marlow (2011) "The Anatomy of the Facebook Social Graph," arXiv.
 - Kooti, Hodas, Lerman (2014) "Network Weirdness: Exploring the Origins of Network Paradoxes", ICWSM.
 - Lerman et al. (2016) "The Majority Illusion in Social Networks," PLOS One.
-- Steward et al. (2019) "Information gerrymandering and undemocratic decisions," Nature.
+- Stewart et al. (2019) "Information gerrymandering and undemocratic decisions," Nature.

 **Thurs 11/16**